sirpsycho85/CarND-Vehicle-Detection/writeup.md

 Note that in my pipeline, for each window size, I only searched for one "row" of windows.
 This is because for a given car, as it gets further away, the top of the car stays at a consistent height in the image, although the bottom of the car keeps changing.
 This gave me some savings from a performance standpoint, because it reduces the number of windows.
 I rely on using more window sizes to capture closer cars.
 It worked pretty well for me, thought I would want to spend some time in the future considering the potential cons of using this approach (for example, tall cars).
 This is captured in the code Pipeline.process_frame().

-I spent the most time on this project thinking of different approaches to windowing, as well as handling overlaps and false positives.
+I spent the most time on this project thinking of different approaches to windowing, as well as handling overlaps and false positives, trying this out on small test videos that were problematic.
 In a section below I talk more about this.

 The function `search_windows()` takes the list of windows, extracts features, and makes a prediction based on the trained classifier.
 It returns the list of windows classified as containing a car.

+Here is an example of windows I would look at:

 ![alt text][image3]